Rural broadband: Options, availability and providers

 Whichever of the following types of mobile broadband you think might work as a viable alternative to a fixed-line internet connection, they all share one thing in common: they all arrive via a mobile network and a SIM card, with the primary difference being the device it arrives at and what sort of need that serves.

-• 3G/4G/5G home broadband – Only a few providers offer this, but this is essentially the same as a MiFi device, only this one plugs into the mains and is designed to act as your full-time home broadband router.
-As with MiFi, it won't need a fixed line, but instead uses mobile network data.
-Many providers now offer unlimited data too, making it an idea alternative to a cabled broadband connection
+• 4G/5G home broadband – Only a few providers offer this (for example Three Broadband), but this is essentially the same as a Mi-Fi device, only this one plugs into the mains and is designed to act as your full-time home broadband router.
+As with Mi-Fi, it won't need a fixed line, but instead uses mobile network data.
+Many providers now offer unlimited data too, making it an ideal alternative to a cabled broadband connection

 • Dongles – Usually come in the form of a USB 'stick' that looks a lot like those USB memory sticks you also barely see anymore.
 A dongle plugs into a single device – usually a laptop – and uses a mobile network to provide internet access to that device only.
-They're hard to come by these days, but one or two providers do still offer them.
-They are a niche within a niche – ideal only for those who travel everywhere with their laptop, and require constant internet access
+They're hard to come by these days, but one or two providers do still offer them

-• Data-only SIMs – The most common use for these is to put one in a tablet.
-They're often referred to as 'tablet SIMs', in fact.
+• Data only SIMs – The most common use for these is to put one in a tablet.
 They provide mobile data only, without a phone number, or a calls and texts bundle.
 Quite a lot of newer laptops and tablets have a SIM slot for one of these.
 So, if your laptop can accept one, you could have internet access wherever you go without the need for a dongle, subject to signing up for a SIM-only data deal

 • Mobile hotspots/tethering – If you have a smartphone, chances are you can do something called 'tethering'.
-This is where you go into your wifi and connectivity options and switch on your 'mobile hotspot'.
+This is where you go into your Wi-Fi and connectivity options and switch on your 'mobile hotspot'.
 This essentially temporarily turns your phone into a mobile broadband router.
 If you can do this reliably, it can be ideal as an additional means to get other devices online.
-Just bear in mind it will eat up a lot of data (and battery power) so we’d recommend only tethering regularly with an unlimited data plan
+Just bear in mind it will eat up a lot of data (and battery power), and the range is terrible compared to a proper home router

-The good news about satellite broadband is anyone can get it, and you can get speedsranging from 30Mbps up to 200Mbps.
-And while it remains the best option for broadband access in rural areas, there are some significant downsides.
-Primarily expense.
+The good news about satellite broadband is anyone can get it, and you can get speeds ranging from 30Mbps up to 220Mbps.
+And while it remains the best option for broadband access in completely cut off rural locations, there are some significant downsides.
+Primarily expense, but others too.
+They are:

 Comparatively very expensive – Both for installation and monthly cost, satellite broadband deals are significantly more expensive than comparable fixed-line broadband connections.

-High latency – While this isn’t a problem for anything that doesn't require an instant response from the server, such as streaming movies or browsing the internet, the latency (or delay) caused by the signal having to go to space and back means you will struggle to play Call Of Duty or other fast reaction-focused online games.
+High latency – While this isn’t a problem for anything that doesn't require an instant response from the server, such as streaming movies or browsing the internet, the latency (or delay) caused by the signal having to go to space and back means you will struggle to play Call Of Duty or other fast reaction-focused online games, and you'll experience noticeable delay in videa and voice calls.

 Fixed wireless, bonded, and community broadband